2026-06-05

 Percentile values shown in charts above are computed from raw histograms in the corresponding JSON entries: log₂-subbucket-16 binning, bucket-midpoint percentile convention.
 See Methodology for the rdtscp calibration path.

-AMD Ryzen 7 3800X, Zen 2 (SMT off), 3.9 GHz base, governor = performance, turbo disabled (BIOS Core Performance Boost off), cores 0–7 isolated (core 0 carries unavoidable kernel housekeeping; benchmarks pinned to 4–7).
+AMD Ryzen 7 3800X, Zen 2 (SMT off), 3.9 GHz base, governor = performance, turbo disabled (BIOS Core Performance Boost off), cores 1–7 isolated (cpu0 cannot be kernel-isolated and carries housekeeping; benchmarks pinned to 4–7).
 Producer on core 4, consumer on core 5, T_bg on core 6 (all CCX1).
 Headless Ubuntu 24.04.
 GCC 13.3, -O3 -march=native -std=c++20.
 5 outer runs × 1M timed samples per run, percentiles from merged histograms (tail-latency-distribution convention).